Updated January 2023

 2. Working under pressure

 Wasted time means lost money for law firms.
-Lawyers often carry heavy case loads and need their clerks to handle multiple tasks simultaneously, and within tight deadlines.
+Lawyers often carry heavy caseloads and need their clerks to handle multiple tasks simultaneously, within tight deadlines.

-While the atmosphere will vary at different work environments (government versus private practice, for example), it is generally reported that law clerks must be extremely well-organized, and able to work well under pressure.
+While the atmosphere will vary in different work environments (government versus private practice, for example), it is generally reported that law clerks must be extremely well-organized, and able to work well under pressure.

-Demand for law clerks in Ottawa is expected to hold steady over the next several years, according to the most recent report from the Canada Job Bank (jobbank.gc.ca).
+Demand for law clerks in Ottawa is expected to hold steady over the next few years, according to the most recent report from the Government of Canada Job Bank.

 law clerk training

-Your next step is to speak with Admissions.
-An Admissions Advisor will guide you through the Law Clerk program, costs, financial aid, how to apply, and more.
+Your next step is to speak with admissions.
+An advisor will guide you through the law clerk program, costs, financial aid, how to apply, and more.